-- fails to comply with the requirements of the Constitution of the Church; OR - no longer subscribes to and accepts the Objects and Statement of Faith and Practices contained in the Constitution of the Church; OR - is, in the opinion of the Church Council, guilty of conduct which is injurious or prejudicial to the Church the Church Council may by two thirds majority vote suspend all duties of that Pastor for a period of three months, provided that the Church Council must not resolve to suspend the duties of any Pastor without first giving that Pastor the opportunity to be heard in his own defence.
+• fails to comply with the requirements of the Constitution of the Church; OR the Church Council may by two thirds majority vote suspend all duties of that Pastor for a period of three months, provided that the Church Council must not resolve to suspend the duties of any Pastor without first giving that Pastor the opportunity to be heard in his own defence.
 However, if the Pastor is guilty of very serious misconduct, the Church Council may by unanimous consent terminate his appointment immediately.